groupdocs/groupdocs-blog-content/Groupdocs.Blog/2017-12-06-upcoming-release-of-groupdocs.metadata-for-java/index.md

 url: /2017/12/06/upcoming-release-of-groupdocs.metadata-for-java/
 author: 'Ali Ahmed'
 summary: ''
-tags: ['document-metadata', 'Metadata', 'metadata API for Java', 'Metadata Editor', 'Metadata manipulation API']
+tags: ['document-metadata', 'Metadata', 'metadata API for Java', 'Metadata Editor', 'Metadata manipulation API', 'GroupDocs.Metadata', 'GroupDocs.Metadata for Java Releases']
-categories: ['GroupDocs.Metadata', 'GroupDocs.Metadata for Java Releases', 'GroupDocs.Metadata Product Family']
+categories: ['GroupDocs.Metadata Product Family']
 ---

 ![GroupDocs.Metadata for Java](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/12/groupdocs-metadata-java.png "GroupDocs-Metadata-theme-100x100")We are happy to announce that **GroupDocs.Metadata** is coming soon to **Java Platform**.
 It will be a back-end API that will allow you to work with metadata associated with various file formats including documents, images, audios, videos, zip, emails and many more.
 The API aims to facilitate its users with simple syntax, easy to use methods and few lines of code to perform metadata operations. **GroupDocs.Metadata for Java** will soon be available for download.